Top of the page

 Finding signs of substance use at an early age is important.
 Teens are at the highest risk for health issues when using substances.
 That's because early substance use may:

 Substance use screenings usually start around the time of puberty.
 But they can be done earlier.
+Your child may have this screening anytime he or she visits a doctor.

 Your child may have this screening anytime they visit a healthcare provider.